 It's not the first time people in power wanted to continue doing what they had been doing before a major catastrophe put a spanner in their works.
 For example, when the plague struck Italy in the 17th century, princes of the city states along with the Pope, who ruled over the Papal States, believed that life would return to normal after the plague subsided, that it would be business as usual.
 That would mean their hold over the land would keep the peasants in positions of subservience, capital would override labor.
 They were wrong.
 It was the laborers who held the winning cards, because the plague had killed off so many of them.
 Land was irrelevant if it could not be farmed, and princes and the Pope were not about to get their hands dirty.
-Peasants found that they could move to where they were needed most, and were given the rights to live on the land for as long as their family farmed it, and even to keep some of what they farmed for themselves.31 By the end of the 19th century, steamships and steam trains helped to put an end to even that type of indenture as sons and daughters fled to places where they could exchange their labor for wages.
+Peasants found that they could move to where they were needed most, and were given the rights to live on the land for as long as their family farmed it, and even to keep some of what they farmed for themselves.30 By the end of the 19th century, steamships and steam trains helped to put an end to even that type of indenture as sons and daughters fled to places where they could exchange their labor for wages.
 Most sent money home, which was used to free their families as well.

 The current pandemic is a manifestation of globalization, as were the plagues.
 We think of globalization as synonymous with trade, but it is just as much related to exploration and conquest.
 The Romans, Attila the Hun, the Vikings, the conquistadors and their ilk were globalizers.
 They brought terror and they brought disease.
-In the 21st century, viruses like COVID-19 can spread like wildfire globally, almost instantaneously, as a result of unrestrained plane travel by people travelling in and out of virus 31.
-My maternal grandfather's ancestors, the Rosati family, in 1620 were given a piece of paper stating that the farmhouse on a property called Masseggio located on the edge of the Town of Sigillo in Umbria could be lived in by the family as long as a Rosati farmed the land.
-The last Rosati left in 1978.
-The farmhouse and out buildings remain, unoccupied, and someone else farms the land.

-hotspots (e.g. China) on vacation or on business.
+In the 21st century, viruses like COVID-19 can spread like wildfire globally, almost instantaneously, as a result of unrestrained plane travel by people travelling in and out of virus hotspots (e.g. China) on vacation or on business.
 The greatest number of people are exposed to a virus within large cities like Wuhan, China (at 8.2 million, the 42nd largest city in the world according to 2018 U.N. official estimates) and then they spread it to other large population areas.
 We can wish there was a simple answer to the question of how to stop pandemics from happening short of ending globalization, short of inventing a vaccine against all pandemics and vaccinating everyone in the world.
 But while we are wishing and hoping and thinking and praying, people are beginning to make decisions about how they can best protect themselves and their families when it happens again.